Rule-Based Explanations for Retrieval-Augmented LLM Systems: Experimental Evaluation

 \subsubsection{Experimental Setup}

 To test our rule miners in a modern setting, we design an experiment that tasks a RAG system with question answering (QA), seeking rules to explain its answer to specific questions.
-We focus specifically on a scenario where a factual question is posed to an LLM, alongside a set of knowledge sources for reference (i.e., to help answer the question), and is prompted to return the correct answer.
-In an attempt to rule out the influence of pre-trained LLM knowledge, our prompt instructs the LLM to answer the question using only the information from these sources.
-For this evaluation, we use OpenAI's \keyword{gpt-4o-mini-2024-07-18} LLM as our model $M$.
+We focus specifically on a RAG QA scenario where a factual question is posed to an LLM along with a set of knowledge sources for reference.
+The LLM, $M$, is prompted to return the correct answer if it can be inferred from the knowledge sources, or ``N/A'' otherwise.
+The full implementation details of this ``LLM-under-test'' are provided in Appendix \ref{sec:appendix_prompts}.
 To realize this experimental setting, we utilize the \keyword{HotpotQA}\ dataset \citep{hotpotqa}, a QA benchmark for LLMs and other QA systems.

-\keyword{HotpotQA}\ tests a model's ability to answer \emph{multi-hop} questions, which require consideration of multiple independent pieces of information (``hops'') to answer.
-For example, a multi-hop question might ask, ``What is the chemical element named after the physicist who developed the theory of relativity\@?''
+\keyword{HotpotQA}\ tests a model's ability to answer \emph{multi-hop} questions, which require consideration of multiple independent pieces of information (``hops'') to answer. \keyword{HotpotQA}\ questions have exactly \textit{two} hops.
+An example multi-hop question with two hops might ask, ``What is the chemical element named after the physicist who developed the theory of relativity\@?''
 Logically, answering this question requires one to first learn that Albert Einstein primarily developed the theory of relativity, then learn that the element named after him is Einsteinium.
-Each HotpotQA question is labeled with a single time-invariant correct answer, a set of ``context'' sources (i.e., potentially relevant documents), and a list of ``supporting facts\@.''
-The supporting facts are pointers to specific sentences in the context sources, and collectively represent a minimal set of facts (sentences) necessary to derive the correct answer.
-Naturally, each question has at least two facts.
+Each \keyword{HotpotQA}\ question is labeled with a single ground truth answer, a set of \textit{necessary} sources required to infer the answer (constructed from \keyword{HotpotQA}\ ``supporting facts''), and a set of \textit{distractor} sources that are inconsequential to the determination of the answer.
+The sets of necessary and distractor sources are disjoint, and there are exactly $k=2$ necessary sources for each question (one for each hop).

 As formalized in Section \ref{subsec:rule-formulation}, our rule miners require a definition for the input set $\mathbf{s}$ and the output predicate(s) $O$.
 To decide on a formulation, we must motivate our search for rules.
 We adopt an intuitive problem definition wherein a user wishes to understand how the context sources provided to the LLM (via \keyword{HotpotQA}) affect the correctness of the LLM's answer.
+Therefore, when posed with a specific \keyword{HotpotQA}\ question, we define $\mathbf{s}$ as the set of sources that we provide to the LLM.
+The question and other input components constitute $\mathbf{c}$, since they are not the focus of our present formulation.